Photo from Canva

 Here’s what the National Association of Exclusive Buyer Agents (NAEBA) has to say:

 “Exclusive Buyer Agents are real estate professionals who work in real estate offices that always work for buyers only, never sellers.
 Such offices never list homes for sale or represent sellers.
 These offices are referred to as Exclusive Buyer Agencies, Exclusive Buyer Brokers or Brokerages, and Exclusive Buyer Representation Companies.
 The key factor is that no real estate licensees at such companies take listings or represent sellers.”

-The reason to understand the difference between the two is related to the fact that a standard buyer’s agent may be working in the same brokerage that a colleague is the selling agent in a transaction.
+It’s good to understand the difference between a buyer’s agent and an Exclusive Buyer Agency because a standard buyer’s agent may be with the same brokerage that a colleague is serving as the selling agent in a transaction.
 In this scenario, some buyers feel there's a conflict of interest regarding their best representation.